 "With a bit of adynaton, the story went from mundane to fantastic."

 If you take a rhetoric class, you'll learn tools for persuasive writing and public speaking.
-One of these tricks is adynaton, or a figure of speech in which an impossible situation is described to make a point.
-Think: "raining cats and dogs" or "when pigs fly."
+One of these tricks is adynaton, a figure of speech in which an impossible situation is described to make a point.
+For example: "raining cats and dogs" and "when pigs fly."

 Did you Know?

-Parents might use the tale of "The Boy Who Cried Wolf" as adynaton to teach their children not to exaggerate or tell false stories.
-In this case, a bit of exaggeration is used as a lesson about the dangers of exaggeration.
+Parents might use the tale of "The Boy Who Cried Wolf" as a lesson to teach their children not to exaggerate or tell false stories.
+In this case, the adynaton is both the overblown tale, and the danger of exaggeration itself.